JuliaEditorSupport/julia-vim/README.md

 `<Tab>` key, as in the Julia command line (the REPL); however, an automatic, as-you-type mode can also be activated.

+These features are only available with Vim version 7.4 or higher.

 The following sections provide details on this features.
 The complete documentation is provided by calling `:help julia-vim` from within Vim.